5 Reasons why women are not getting results from their workout

 You are too hard on yourself!

 Another thought to consider: Perhaps it’s not your results but your expectations that are a little off.
 So many people have a set idea of what they think the scale should say, that they only see the disappointment when it is not going down at the pace they want.
 Or they get so focused on one “problem area” that they ignore other positive progress.
-Bodies lose weight and shift composition at different paces, and (unfortunately) you can not get your upper arms to tone up independent of the rest of you.
+Bodies lose weight and shift composition at different paces, and (unfortunately) you can not get your upper arms to tone up independently of the rest of you.
 Revel in the other victories you might be ignoring.
 Have you been sleeping

 better since you started working out?
 Is bounding up the stairs or lugging in the groceries that much easier?
-Have you taken time to notice that your favorite jeans are fitting a little better?
+Have you taken the time to notice that your favorite jeans are fitting a little better?
 Do you just feel better than you did before beginning your routine?
 Yep, I thought so.